The Match (2025 film): Casting

-In October 2020, Lee Byung-hun and Yoo Ah-in joined the cast of the film, followed by Moon Jung-hee and child actor Kim Kang-hoon.
+In October 2020, Lee Byung-hun and Yoo Ah-in joined the cast of the film, followed by Moon Jeong-hee and child actor Kim Kang-hoon.

 Filming

 Principal photography began on December 17, 2020.
-Filming took place in Yeongnam, Gyeongsang Province and Gangwon-do, and wrapped up in July, 2021.
+Filming took place in Yeongnam, Gyeongsang Province and Gangwon Province, and wrapped up in July, 2021.

 Release

-The Match is scheduled to be released on Netflix in 2023.
+The Match was scheduled to be released on Netflix in 2023.
 Prior to the release, the film launched international sales and was screened at the Busan International Film Festival's Asian Contents & Film Market in October 2021.
+However, it was delayed following Yoo Ah-in's drug use charges.

+In February 2025, it was reported that The Match would to be released in theaters in the first half of 2025 after its Netflix release was delayed.
+The film will finally be released on May 7, 2025 on the platform in selected regions.

+Reception

+Box office

+The film was released on March 26, 2025, on 1,638 screens.
+It opened at first place at the South Korean box office with 91,471 admissions.

+The film has grossed US$14,382,747 from 2,146,284 admissions.